-A course to introduce students to, and foster critical appreciation of, the major figures, debates, and theories that have shaped the modern academic field of ritual communication/performance studies.
-Students will be expected to apply theory with critical awareness in the analysis of religious and secular phenomena as performed and represented within rituals and within society at large.
-The course examines the fields of ritual communication theory and performance studies and seeks to create an interdisciplinary dialogue between these fields and the richness of Christian/Catholic liturgical ritual communication and performance in the context of Christian/Catholic ritual worship and performance.
+A course to introduce students to and to foster critical appreciation and awareness of the field of ritual communication and performance studies.
+The course examines the fields of ritual communication theory and performance studies and seeks to create an interdisciplinary dialogue between these fields and the richness of Christian/Catholic liturgical, ritual communication and performance in the context of Christian/Catholic ritual worship and performance.
 Sacred liturgical rituals will be explored as collective, formal, performative-as formative ways of being and knowing and, ultimately, as transformative.